tiny8877/okta.github.io/_source/_docs/how-to/add-user-consent-to-flow.md

 Then you'll send the appropriate values for `prompt` as part of the request.

-Use the following procedure as a model for displaying the user consent dialog as part of OpenID Connect or OAuth 2.0 requests:
+Use the following procedure as a model for displaying the user consent dialog as part of an OpenID Connect or OAuth 2.0 request:

-1. Verify that you have the API Access Management feature enabled, and request that User Consent also be enabled.
+1. Verify that you have the API Access Management feature enabled, and that User Consentis also enabled.
 If both features are enabled, you'll see a **User Consent** panel in the General tab for any app.

     {% img user-consent-panel.png alt:"User Consent Panel" %}